 Investments - The Organization's investment policy requires adherence to high standards of quality in the selection of all types of investments, with reasonable diversification to be maintained at all times.
 Investments are held at fair value.
-The fair value of investments in securities traded on national securities exchanges are valued at the closing price on the last business day of the fiscal year; securities traded on the over-the-counter market are valued at the last reported bid price.

 Securities transactions are recorded on a trade-date basis, net of applicable investment expenses.
 Dividend income is recorded as of the ex-dividend date, and interest income is recorded as earned using the accrual basis.
 Net realized and unrealized gains and losses on investments include gains and losses on investments held or sold during the year.
 Investment income is recognized as a component of net assets without donor restrictions, unless its use is restricted by donors for a specified purpose or future period.